denven/Video-Rekognition/README.md

 A project uses AWS Rekognition to do video analysis.

-- Re-implemented the front-end based on [Smart Retailer](https://github.com/denven/Smart-Retailer);
+- Re-implemented the front-end based on previous implementation [Smart Retailer](https://github.com/denven/Smart-Retailer);
 - Todo:
   1. Plan to use AntDesign to implement the front end
   2. Plan to implement a mobile version by React Native